 "Office Halloween Party"

-"Office Halloween Party" makes fun of the monotony of office Halloween parties, with Host Kumail Nanjiani and the gang all celebrating until they get a harrowing call from their boss, Beck Bennett.
+"Office Halloween Party" makes fun of the monotony of office Halloween parties, with Host Kumail Nanjiani and the gang celebrating—until they get a harrowing call from their boss (Beck Bennett).
 He has horrible news: No one should eat the cake he made them, or else.
-And even worse, everyone has already had a slice.
+And even worse, everyone already had a slice.
 Dun dun dun!

 In this spot-on parody of the many ghost-tracking shows out there, a group of paranormal researchers visits a haunted mansion.
-Resident skeptic Leslie Jones has quite a few concerns, and the resulting pandemonium is hilarious.
-As far as SNL digital shorts go, this haunted house sketch will have you howling.
+The resident skeptic (Leslie Jones) has quite a few concerns, and the resulting pandemonium is hilarious.

 "Long Island Medium"